Course Title: Robot Learning: From Fundamentals to Foundation Models

 Lecture Tentative Schedule

-Week 1: Feb 16 Introduction to Robot Learning No paper discussion.
+Week 1: Feb 16 Introduction to Robot Learning Slides Recording No paper discussion. -

-Week 2: Feb 23 MDPs & Learning Dynamics Simple random search provides a competitive approach to RL (Mania et al., 2018), Deep RL Doesn’t Work Yet (Irpan, 2018)
+Week 2: Feb 23 Robot Control & MDPs Slides Recording Simple random search provides a competitive approach to RL (Mania et al., 2018), Deep RL Doesn’t Work Yet (Irpan, 2018), Curiosity-driven Exploration by Self-supervised Prediction (Pathak et al., 2017) Abishek Gupta (Prof. University of Washington) (confirmed)

-Week 3: Mar 02 Imitation Learning Causal Confusion in IL (Den Haan et al, 2019), The surprising effectiveness of representation learning for visual imitation (Pari et al. 2021)
+Week 3: Mar 02 Imitation Learning Slides Recording Causal Confusion in IL (Den Haan et al., 2019), The surprising effectiveness of representation learning for visual imitation (Pari et al. 2021), Transporter Networks: Rearranging the Visual World for Robotic Manipulation (Zeng et al., 2020) Danfei Xu (Prof. Georgia Tech) (confirmed)

-Week 4: Mar 09 Reinforcement Learning I Evolution Strategies as a Scalable Alternative to RL (Salimans et al., 2017), Learning Synergies between Pushing and Grasping (Zeng et al., 2018)
+Week 4: Mar 09 Reinforcement Learning I Evolution Strategies as a Scalable Alternative to RL (Salimans et al., 2017), Learning Synergies between Pushing and Grasping (Zeng et al., 2018), Precise and Dexterous Robotic Manipulation via Human-in-the-Loop Reinforcement Learning (Luo et al., 2024) Aviral Kumar (Prof. Carnegie Mellon University & Google DeepMind) (confirmed)

-Week 5: Mar 16 Reinforcement Learning II End-to-End Training of Deep Visuomotor Policies (Levine et al, 2015), Eureka: Human-Level Reward Design via Coding LLMs (Ma et al 2023)
+Week 5: Mar 16 Reinforcement Learning II End-to-End Training of Deep Visuomotor Policies (Levine et al., 2015), Eureka: Human-Level Reward Design via Coding LLMs (Ma et al., 2023), Latent Plans for Task Agnostic Offline Reinforcement Learning (Rosete-Beas et al., 2022) Andrew Wagenmaker (Postdoc UC Berkeley) (confirmed)

-Week 6: Mar 23 Generative Models Planning with Diffusion for Flexible Behavior Synthesis (Janner & Du et al., 2022), Steering Your Diffusion Policy with Latent Space RL (Wagenmaker et al 2025)
+Week 6: Mar 23 Generative Models Planning with Diffusion for Flexible Behavior Synthesis (Janner & Du et al., 2022), Implicit Behavioral Cloning (Florence et al., 2021), Steering Your Diffusion Policy with Latent Space RL (Wagenmaker et al., 2025) Cheng Chi (Co-Founder Sunday Robotics, Lead of Diffusion Policy & UMI) (confirmed)

-Week 7: Mar 30 Sequence Modeling and Transformers Decision Transformer: RL via Sequence Modeling (Chen et al., 2021), Learning Fine-Grained Bimanual Manipulation (ALOHA) (Zhao et al., 2023)
+Week 7: Mar 30 Sequence Modeling and Transformers Decision Transformer: RL via Sequence Modeling (Chen et al., 2021), Learning Fine-Grained Bimanual Manipulation (ALOHA) (Zhao et al., 2023), Humanoid Locomotion as Next Token Prediction (Radosavovic et al., 2024) Ted Xiao (Co-Founder Prometheus, ex-Google) (confirmed)

-Week 8: Apr 13 World Models Learning Universal Policies via Text-Guided Video Generation (Du et al, 2023), Training Agents Inside of Scalable World Models (Hafner et al 2025)
+Week 8: Apr 13 World Models Learning Universal Policies via Text-Guided Video Generation (Du et al, 2023), Training Agents Inside of Scalable World Models (Hafner et al., 2025), World Action Models are Zero-shot Policies (Ye et al., 2026) Scott Reed (Principal Research Scientist NVIDIA GEAR Lab) (confirmed)

-Week 10: May 04 Embodied Reasoning and Test-time Scaling Visual Language Maps for Robot Navigation (Huang et al., 2023), VOYAGER: An Open-Ended Embodied Agent with LLMs (Wang et al., 2023)
+Week 10: May 04 Embodied Reasoning and Test-time Scaling In-Context Imitation Learning via Next-Token Prediction (Fu et al., 2024), VOYAGER: An Open-Ended Embodied Agent with LLMs (Wang et al., 2023), Training Strategies for Efficient Embodied Reasoning (Chen et al., 2025) Archit Sharma (confirmed) (Research Scientist Google DeepMind, Co-creator Gemini Deep Think series)

 Tutorials